AndrewRachuig/zillow_regression_project/README.md

 - What features are most strongly correlated to tax value of homes?
     - Are any of these correlated to one another?
 Are there confounding variables?
 Not truly independent?
 - I think lotsizesquarefeet and calculatedfinishedsquarefeet will have the strongest relationship with the target.
-- I'm unsure how strongly bathroomcnt will correlate, but I suspet bedroomcnt will be relatively strong.
+- I'm unsure how strongly bathroomcnt will correlate, but I suspect bedroomcnt will be relatively strong.

 ### Initial hypotheses
-**Question 1:** Is there a difference in tenure between customers who churned and customes who didn't?

 **Hypothesis 1:**<br>
 alpha = .05<br>